IPreferWater/game-wasm/wasm/readme.md

 ✔️ switch squares to a "buble" sprite

 - display the cooldown
+✔️ make a blinking "call to action" for c1 to make him start the game
 - fade away is not working
-- make a blinking "call to action" for c1 to make him start the game ❌ can't increase g.frameCount more than one or it break the notes to display[increase speed over time]
+❌ can't increase g.frameCount more than one or it break the notes to display[increase speed over time]
 - refactor draw.go
+- remove the wait before start to type the first note